-LITERARY NOTICES.
-TECHNOLOGICAL DICTIONARY OF ENCLISH, FRENCH, AND GERMAN LANGTAGES-The second part of the above named Dictionary by Messrs.
-Tolhausen & Gardissal, Civil Engi-neers, Paris, has just been received by us; the first part con-sisted of a dictionary-with the French words first, then the English, and then German ; the second part of the first part con-sisted of a dictionary-with the French words first, then the English, and then German ; the second part has the Eng-lish words first, then the French, and German.
-The next part will have the German words first.
-No person who wishes to understand the meaning of English, French, and German terms, should be without the whole of this dictionary at the the general use of engineers, artists, manufactur-ers, and artisang in acts and manufactures.
-The fre-quent and almost daily international exchange of English, French, and German publications renders a faithful inter-preter of the terminology proper to each of those languages highly necessary.
-The present work is the key through which the reader may penetrate into a language which here may know but imperfectly ; it is the instantaneous transla-tor of the correspondingtechnical term, or its equivalent, in the three great industrial languages. \NEWTOR's LONDON JOUNAL-Published monthly by
+TECHNOLOGIAL DICTIONARY OF ENGLISH, FRENCH, AND GERMAN LANGUAGES-The second part of the above named Dictionary by Messays.
+Tolhausen & Gardissal, Civil Engineers, Paris, has just been received by us; the first part consisted of a dictionary-with the French words first, then the English, and then German; the second part has the English and then German the second part has the English words first, then the French, and German terms, should be without the whole of this dictionary.
+The price of each part is \$1,50.
+This Dictionary is destined to the general use of engineers, artists, manufacturers, and artissans, in short of all those who, in some way or other, are concerned in arts and manufactures.
+The frequent and almost daily international exchange of English, French, and German publications renders a faithful interpreter of the terminology proper to each of those languages highly necessary.
+The present work is the key through which the reader may penetrate into a language which he may know but imperfectly; it is the instantaneous translator of the correspondingtechnical term, or its equivalent, in the three great industrial languages.

-The three great industrial infigurges.
-NEWTON'S LONDON JOURNAL-Published monthly by W. Newton, at his office, No. 66 Chancery Lane, London.
-This venerable publication commenced in 1820, and has up to this time maintained the character of a well conducted and substantial journal of "Arts, Sciences, and Manufac-tures."
-The 46th volume commenced with the January number, and the Editor announces that the price per annum will be inverse billings, about 82.50 our currency.
+NEWTON'S LONDON JOURNAL-Published monthly by W. Newton, at his effice, No. 68 Chancery Lane, London.
+This venerable publication commenced in 1820, and has up to this time maintained the character of a well conducted and substantial journal of "Arts, Sciences, and Manufactures," The 46th volume commenced with the January amber, and the Editor anuounces that the price per annum will be twelve shillings, about 82,56 our currency.
 We hope his anticipations of profit from an extended circulation will be fully realized.
-The progress of industry will be treated with more attention by the journal in future, thus confer-ring increased value upon the artisan and manufacturer.
-True Arms Land - A monthly meaned of the arguments of trans-
+The progress of industry will be treated with more attention by the journal in future, thus conferring increased value upon the artisan and manufacturer.

 THE ARTISAN-A monthly record of the progress of steam navigation, ship building, engineering, chemistry.
-Matthew Soul, publisher, No. 20, Paternoster Row, London: sold by C. H. Haswell, No. 6 Bowling Green, New York.
-The12th volume of this publication commences with the January number.
+Matthew Soul, publisher, No. 20, Paternoster Row, London: sold by C. H. Haswell, No. 6 Rowling Green, New York.
+The Library number.
 It is a well edited, popular work, and contains much valuable matter, alike interesting to the inquirer and mechanic.
-The facts and figures. illustrative of the strides made in steam navigation and in shipbuilding are very use-ful to commercial and practical men.
-"A practical chem-ist" contributes his menthly notes, and adds much to the value of the work.
+The facts and figures. illustrative of the strides made in steam navigation and in shipbuilding are very useful to commercial and practical mem.
+"A practical chemistry contributes his menthly notes, and adds much to the value of the work.